SteveHutchison/GroupPygame/README.md

 1. Log into your github account
 2. Find the project you want to work on using the search bar on github.com
 2. Fork the project
-3. Copy the project URL of the fork you just created
+3. Copy the URL of the fork you just created
 4. Open up Git GUI on your local machine and create a new project using the URL of your fork

 ### Changing Files